“Casting all your care upon Him, for He cares for you.”

-We cannot separate God’s care from God’s sovereign plan for us.
-God’s plan for Asia Minor Christians is suffering.
-They need to humble themselves to God’s plan for that suffering and to His grace to provide for them in suffering.
+We cannot separate God’s care from His sovereign plan for us.
+God’s plan for Asia Minor Christians was suffering.
+They needed to humble themselves to God’s plan for that suffering and His grace to provide for them in suffering.

 We are humble when we depend on God’s grace for our lives.

-God does not design the situations of our life to break us but to make us.
-We are to move from trusting in our own resources and strategies for life, to rest in God and His provisions.
+God does not design the situations of our lives to break us but to make us.
+We are to move from trusting our own resources and strategies for life to rest in God and His provisions.
 God is willing and able to carry the heaviest burden for us.